Octogonapus/RegistryScanner/README.md

 ## Usage

 Modify the `REGISTRIES_TO_SCAN` environment variable in [docker-compose.yml](./docker-compose.yml).
 Add all the public registries you use, along with any private registries you have.
 Only GitHub registries are supported.

 Create secrets where necessary.
 All public registries can use the same secret; this secret only needs public repository scope.
 Private registries need private repository scope.
 RegistryScanner uses GraphQL, so these secrets must be classic GitHub secrets; the new fine-grained secrets do not support GraphQL at this time.
+Secret names in the `REGISTRIES_TO_SCAN` environment variable must be the same names as the entries under the `secrets:` block in the compose file.
+View the default compose file to see how to add secrets.

 Build and deploy: